-Saving isn’t inherently bad, but if you want to get a great return on your money and create generational wealth, it won’t happen by saving it.
+Saving isn’t inherently bad, but if you want to get a great return on your money and create generational wealth, it won’t happen by throwing it in a savings account.

-Think of your investment account as your saving account and you’ll be well on your way to “saving” $10,000 this year (if you’re lucky).
+So, instead, think of your investment account as your savings account and you’ll be well on your way to “saving” $10,000 this year (if you’re lucky).

 Avoid Money Traps